 The Briefing -- This is held Semester 1 Week 1 to inform Mentees of their Mentors, and what to expect during the mentorship year.

 The Welcome -- This is held in August (usually Semester 1 Week 2) at the start of the programme year.
 Mentors and their new Mentees are introduced to each other.
 Mentors are also encouraged to invite their past Mentees to this event.
-The last The Welcome was held at Penang Place Restaurant on 18 August 2016.
+2017 dinner is being held at NUSS Kent Ridge Guild House on 22 August 2017.

 The Gathering -- This is a mid-programme event held in February/March for Mentors and Mentees to not only spend some time together but also to interact with other Mentors and Mentees.
 The next time The Gathering will be held on 8 March at the NUS Museum, which is housed within the University Cultural Centre where there will be a buffet dinner and exclusive visit to the museum.